ratanchandB/Plant-Disease-Classification-and-Detection-using-Convolutional-Neural-Networks/README.md

 The project uses the New Plant Diseases Dataset from Kaggle.
 This dataset comprises labeled images of healthy and diseased plant leaves covering a variety of plant species and diseases.
 [DataSet](https://www.kaggle.com/datasets/vipoooool/new-plant-diseases-dataset)

+## Tools and Technologies

+**Python**: Primary programming language.
+**TensorFlow and Keras**: For building, training, and deploying the CNN model.
+**NumPy and Pandas**: For data handling and preprocessing.
+**Matplotlib and Seaborn**: For visualizing data distribution and model performance.
+**Jupyter Notebook**: Interactive environment for coding and documenting results.

+## CNN Architecture

+The model employs a deep CNN with skip connections for improved performance.
+Key components include:

+The different layers used in this model are as follows:

+-**Input
+Depthwise Convolution 2D
+Convolution 2D
+Max Pooling 2D
+Global Average Pooling 2D
+Concatenation
+Dropout
+Dense**

+### Callbacks

+**Early Stopping**: Prevents overfitting by halting training when validation performance stops improving.
+**TensorBoard**: Tracks training metrics for analysis.

+## Model Evaluation

+Accuracy: Achieved a high classification accuracy on test data.

+Loss: Minimized during training and validation.

+Confusion Matrix: Visualized for performance assessment across classes.